nginxinc/ansible-role-nginx/CONTRIBUTING.md

 ## Ask a Question

+Don't know how something works?
+Curious if the role can achieve your desired functionality.
 Please open an Issue on GitHub with the label `question`.

 ## Getting Started